- Life Sciences

 (SM) San Marino

-These extension states, whilst not having signed the European Patent Convention, have amended their national laws based on the European Patent Convention according to an agreement with the EPO.
+This extension state, whilst not having signed the European Patent Convention, has amended their national laws based on the European Patent Convention according to an agreement with the EPO.

-There are also two validation states, being states which have signed a validation agreement with the EPO giving European patents effect in those states.
+There are also four validation states, being states which have signed a validation agreement with the EPO giving European patents effect in those states.
 These are:

 European patents can be applied for by filing an application either directly at the European Patent Office in The Hague, Munich or Berlin, online, or via a local national receiving office, such as the UK Patent Office.
 European patents can also be obtained via an international patent application designating the European region.